Music Friendly Communities

 Becoming a Certified "Music Friendly Community"

-Cities that are currently working through the certification process include: Denton, San Antonio, Dallas, and Lubbock.
+Cities that are currently working through the certification process include: Denton, Dallas, Corpus Christi, and Lubbock.

 - Attend a Texas Music Office sponsored Music Friendly Community workshop.

 - Establish a City/County/Region Music Office liaison, who can respond to constituent questions.
 The liaison must work within a division of government, an economic development corporation, a convention & visitor's bureau, or within a 501c3 non-governmental organization.